DerekSelander/LLDB/README.md

       #Find all instances of UIView whose tag is equal to 5.
 Objective-C syntax only.
 Can reference object by 'obj'
       (lldb) search UIView -c "(int)[obj tag]==5"

+      # Find all instances of a UIView subclass whose class is implemented in the SpringBoardUI module
+      (lldb) search UIView -m SpringBoardUI

 ### yoink